PhD in Sociology

 Our doctoral program offers maximum flexibility while meeting your individual academic needs.
 We provide a solid foundation in the core areas of research methods and sociological theory, as well as benefits and opportunities from the combined faculties and facilities at two Denton universities.

 The TWU Sociology Program now serves students via doctoral-level major study in criminology.
-This new major area's core course, Criminology Theories, is available beginning in Fall 2018.
-Criminology is among the major scholarly concentrations within sociology.
 Of the Federation of North Texas Area Universities, TWU is the first to offer a specialization in criminology.

 Federation of North Texas Area Universities